 HI.
-We are a professional couple both on leave from our jobs until the start of the academic year in 2019.
+We are a professional couple work in education.
 Tiziana is a language teacher and Charles is an artist and educator in Landscape Architecture.

 There are many projects we would like to accomplish on our historic property.
 We are hoping to one day be self sufficient and Tiziana dreams of hosting cooking demonstrations from the award-winning chicory-smoking kiln conversion.
 Charles co-designed this and it has won a design award and garnered much attention in the press.
 There are three dwellings scattered across the acre and a quarter property.
 The kiln house is separated from the “guest” home which Charles also uses as his studio.
 There is a historic settler’s cottage adjacent to the organic vegetable garden as well.
 Dating from the 1880’s, Tiziana uses this as her textiles studio where she spends a lot of her time, designing outfits for discerning clients, making bags, cushions and all manner of things.

 No smokers please.

 Phillip Island has experienced a very dry summer and the weather will probably still be good for swimming in April.
 Our local beach is a short walk down the road and very beautiful.
 As Tiziana is a language teacher she is expertly able to help others improve their English or alternatively, loves to keep her skills up in speaking other languages.
 Cooking is one of Tiziana’s passions - she is willing to share her skills with any guests.
 Her other passion is textiles and sewing.
 We are both keen readers and have an extensive library covering literature, art and philosophy which we are happy to share.